 Expressions may be combined using the following operators, listed in decreasing order of precedence.
+The evaluation depends on the number of arguments; see below.

-! expr True if expr is false.
+- ! expr True if expr is false.

-(expr) Returns the value of expr.
+- (expr) Returns the value of expr.
 This may be used to override the normal precedence of operators.

-expr1 -a expr2
+- expr1 -a expr2